-This defense has a smart target system: it always targets the area with most hitpoints on the map, so be very careful to not keep too many high HP troops close together.
+This defense has a smart target system: it always targets the area with most hitpoints on the map, so be very careful not to keep too many high HP troops close together.

 This defense is reloaded every time the user logs into the game, so it becomes "dead" on Inactive Bases.

-The Eagle Artillery is activated only after 180 (level 1 and 2) or 200 (level 3 and 4) housing spaces worth of troops have been deployed, but Heroes and Spells also count as troops.
+The Eagle Artillery is activated after 180 (level 1 and 2) or 200 (level 3 and 4) housing spaces worth of troops have been deployed, but Heroes and Spells also count as troops.
 Here is how much each Hero and Spells are worth:

 - Heroes: 25 housing spaces

 - Spells: 5 housing spaces for each spell housing space.
 Ex.: Jump Spell uses 2 housing spaces, so counts as 10 to activate the Eagle.